MesangaE/GenAI-bedrock/README.md

 ![image](https://github.com/user-attachments/assets/f1cb97cf-049b-4c62-9ea1-071addd5d601)

 you should get your blog post generated which you will find in your S3 bucket.
-In case of any errors you can check the logs in your cloud formation log group.
-In my case I kept getting a 500 internal error
+In case of any errors, you can check the logs in your cloud formation log group.
+I hit API a couple of times as you can see the screenshot and I t getting a 500 internal error